deepin-community/generate-ninja/docs/reference.md

   This addition happens in a second phase once a target and all of its dependencies have been resolved.
 Therefore, a target will not see these force-added configs in their "configs" variable while the script is running, and they can not be removed.

-As a result, this capability should generally only be used to add defines and include directories necessary to compile a target's headers.
+  Use of all_dependent_configs should be avoided when possible.

+  If your target has include_dirs and defines needed by targets that depend on it, the correct solution is to add those settings to public_configs and those targets choose whether to forward them up the dependency tree by whether they depend on your target via public_deps or not.

+  There are two recommended uses of this feature:

+   1. Legacy cases that can't easily be updated to use the proper public deps and configs.
+   2. Additional linker flag that need to be set on the final linked target regardless of whether the dependency path is public or private.

   See also "public_configs".
 ```